-Despite high fuel costs, rentals soared and campground bookings were up 5% to 20% in 2007.
+Despite high fuel costs, rentals soared and campground bookings were up 5% to 20%.
 Paying another dollar per gallon might add $100 or $200 to the cost of a vacation.
 But that doesn’t stop most RVers from traveling.
 Plus, by saving on food and hotels, families pay 26% to 74% less for an RV vacation than they do traveling other ways to the same destination — even when RVers eat out once a day and factor in ownership costs, says an industry study.
 Source

-First Things First
+First Things First…

 Then, you’ll want to make sure you are properly covered in the event of an accident or other damages to the vehicle while it’s in your possession.

 Aside from that, there are plenty of fun times to be had aboard a rental RV.
-Hopefully, there’s one in your future.
+Hopefully, there’s one in your future!

 RV rentals are booming — and with good reason.
-With RVing, you control your own time, where you go, where you stay; and the price is right.
+With RVing, you control your own time, where you go, where you stay.
+And the price is right. — Peter Greenberg, travel expert

 RV Rental Insurance

 Remember… when you return your rental RV and the owner claims the big gouge running down the side was caused by you, proof of existing damage will be your responsibility.
 Anything that wasn’t verified on paper ahead of time will be looked at as “new damage” — and they will be expecting you to pay up.

 This is where RV rental insurance comes into the picture.